guotong1988/guotong1988.github.io/core_research/_posts/2021-12-01-relabel-is-all-you-need.md

 #### 3.3 sequence generation

 The key step of our idea is about how to judge the noisy data.
-For sequence generation, we can use BLEU score or other sequence similarity evaluation method.
+For sequence generation, we can use edit-distance score or other sequence similarity evaluation method.
 Then our steps are:

 1. We take text generation task as example.
 We have an origin labeled dataset-v1.
 The data has input sentence and output sentence.